kulebyaka/KaktusCC/README.md

 - Minimum: 10 seconds in future
 - Cannot modify or cancel once scheduled
 - Prague timezone converted to UTC for API

-### Date/Time Parsing Rules
-- Pattern: `DD.MM.YYYY HH:MM - HH:MM`
-- Example: `"Dobíječka 9.9.2025 15:00 - 18:00"`
-- Extract start time only (first time occurrence)
-- Always interpret in Prague timezone (`Europe/Prague`)
-- Convert to UTC timestamp for Telegram API

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass: `python -m pytest`
-6. Commit your changes (`git commit -m 'Add amazing feature'`)
-7. Push to the branch (`git push origin feature/amazing-feature`)
-8. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For issues and questions:
-1. Check the troubleshooting section above
-2. Review application logs: `docker-compose logs -f bot`
-3. Run the test suite: `python -m pytest tests/`
-4. Open an issue on GitHub with detailed information

 ---